precice/precice.github.io/content/docs/docs-meta/overview.md

 The `permalink` has to be the full file name ending in `.html` with no leading slash `\`.
 During the build process jekyll processes the frontmatter and places the file at `permalink` value, i.e. in the root directory (by default is `_site`).

-The [Migration Guide](docs-meta-migration-guide.html) contains more information on how to migrate preCICE documentation pages from the preCICE Github Wiki.

 ## Rendering content from external repositories

 While the main content of this website is sourced from the same [repository](https://github.com/precice/precice.github.io) that hosts the mechanics of it, some content is sourced from separate repositories.
 The main reason is to keep the documentation next to the respective code, so that developers can view it without looking at the website and update it in the same contribution, while users can find everything in the same place.
 Read more about this concept in the [preCICE v2 reference paper](https://doi.org/10.12688/openreseurope.14445.2).
 This practice is not yet uniformly adopted, but we are working on migrating more content.